GTMStack

 If you’re evaluating where to start with agentic automation, pick a single workflow that meets three criteria:

-1. High volume — the task happens frequently enough that automation saves meaningful time.
+1. High volume.
+The task happens frequently enough that automation saves meaningful time.

-2. Low risk — errors are easy to detect and cheap to fix.
+2. Low risk.
+Errors are easy to detect and cheap to fix.

-3. Clear inputs and outputs — the agent can be given structured data and is expected to produce structured results.
+3. Clear inputs and outputs.
+The agent can be given structured data and is expected to produce structured results.

 The path from manual GTM operations to agentic operations is not a single leap.
 It’s a series of deliberate steps, each one building on the trust and infrastructure established by the previous one.
-Teams that try to automate everything at once typically end up automating nothing — because the first failure kills organizational buy-in.
+Teams that try to automate everything at once typically end up automating nothing, because the first failure kills organizational buy-in.
 Teams that start small, demonstrate value, and expand methodically end up with systems that genuinely transform their operations.

 Stay in the loop

-Get GTM ops insights, product updates, and actionable playbooks delivered to your inbox.
+Get insights, strategies, and product updates delivered to your inbox.

 No spam.
 Unsubscribe anytime.